paketphp/fram/README.md

 Fram (_Swedish_ in front) is a view framework for PHP.
 Fram's goal is to fit everywhere, new projects, existing projects, side by side with other frameworks, thus Fram is a flexible framework that can fit into many scenarios.

+Fram is a view framework only, based on a route a view can rendered.
+Other things necessary for a project like database handling, authentication, template rendering or logging, is not within the scope of Fram.

-Fram's design is more of a convention based frmaework instead of providing everything but the kitchen sink like other frameworks.
+Fram's design is more of a convention based framework instead of providing everything but the kitchen sink like other frameworks.
 It is  up to the user of Fram to customize it based on project needs.

 ## Installation